-- Training in the calibration and maintenance of breathalyzer equipment
+Training in the calibration and maintenance of breathalyzer equipment

 The experience and training of our Maryland DUI lawyers give them the ability to see your case from all angles, allowing for every opportunity for a successful defense.
 That includes going back to the beginning by examining the circumstances of the DUI stop, whether you were pulled over by a police officer or traveling through a DUI checkpoint, and working our way forward to examine every aspect of the case.
-Even seemingly small factors such as the reading of the Miranda Rights can make or break a DUI Case.
+Even seemingly small factors such as the reading of the Miranda Rights can be constitutional issues that make or break a DUI Case.
 We are extremely passionate about getting a positive result in every case we handle, and we will work tirelessly until the final resolution of your case.
 Our knowledge and experience gives us a solid foundation for defense, but it is our desire to help our clients that is truly our most valuable characteristic.
 Our attorneys understand that it’s more often than not a simple error or lapse in judgment that leads to a DUI arrest, and they also understand the emotional turmoil such an arrest and charge can bring.
 They will work aggressively on your behalf, while remaining sensitive to your needs and feelings in what can be an extremely stressful and upsetting period.
 This includes helping with both the criminal and MVA proceedings.

 Our firm has attorneys ready to serve you throughout the state of Maryland.
 And with our numerous office locations, we provide convenient access to an experienced Maryland DUI lawyer near you.
 Here are some Frequently Asked Questions about DUI charges and penalties in Maryland, in addition to tips on how to look for the right attorney for you.
 Also, here is information on chemical blood analysis.